PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="009" /><label for="009">![009](../slides/for_everyone/for_everyone.009.jpeg)</label>
 _009. Bike locks._

 Now a quick question to get things rolling.
-Let's say you're the healthy type, and you like cycle around the city. _(As you can probably tell from my physique, I am not one of these types)_.
+Let's say you're the healthy type, and you like to cycle around the city. _(As you can probably tell from my physique, I am not one of these types)_.
 You are somewhere around the streets of San Francisco, and need to secure your bike.
 You have two choices, you can just leave it on the street without any lock at all, or you can take the morning off work and use 100 locks instead.
 Which do you chose?

 Hopefully you've realised that both of these answers are absurd and not going to work.
 Using no lock leaves you with no security at all and your bike won't be there when you return, whereas using 100 locks will leave your bike very secure, but you'll need to take the day off in order to lock and unlock it.